rwaldron/tc39-notes/es8/2017-03/mar-23.md

 moment('2016-01-01').add(1.5, ' days').format('LLL) // " January 3, 2016 12:00AM"
 ```

-MPT: More explanation of slides
+MPT: More explanation of slides.

 WH: What's the difference between the two times?